mothepro/verify-bitcoin-message/README.md

 Any messages, from around the globe, can be added via [Pull Requests](../../pulls).

-However, verification process automatically hides invalid messages.
+The verification process automatically hides invalid messages.

 <!-- *Each fork is like its own "[community](../../forks)".* -->